jtescher/jtescher.github.io/_drafts/how-to-set-up-a-rails-4-2-app-on-aws-with-elastic-beanstlk-and-postgresql.md

 ## Using PostgreSQL with Rails

 Right now our app is just using SQLite, which is not made for production use and cannot be shared across instances.
-Next we'll see how to add PostgreSQL to your app and to your Elastic Beanstalk environment.
+We can solve this by adding PostgreSQL to your app and to your Elastic Beanstalk environment.

 ### Adding the pg gem